Category: Foundations

 God does not.
 Faithfully.

-And in Jesus, God does what we cannot by restoring what was broken, reconciling what was lost, and offering salvation not as a reward for performance, but as a gift of grace.
+And in Jesus, God does what we can’t.
+He restores what was broken, reconciles what was lost, and offers salvation not as a reward for performance, but as a gift of grace.

 Everything else in Scripture exists to serve it.